yoojeenwoo/EE209AS/README.md

 * Untrusted devices cannot add themselves to the network
 * Robustness to protect system in case one of the sensors is compromised (Cloning attack, faked sensor readings)
 * Limits DoS attacks on the network, since network transactions cost ether (are untrusted entities capable of obtaining our private ether?)
-* Transparent and tamper-proof smart contract code
+* Transparent and tamper-proof smart contract code.
+Smart Contracts provide device autonomy
+* Removes third party for establishing trust, reducing operation costs

 ## Attacker Model
 * Assumes no physical access to sensors/actuators